wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values-value-view/README.md

 ## Release notes

 ### 0.6.3 (2014-06-25)
+* Added expert for MonolingualText values.
-* Support editing arbitrary precisions for GlobeCoordinates
+* Support editing arbitrary precisions for GlobeCoordinates.
 * Added support for options in the ui.toggler widget.
-* Added expert for MonolingualText values.
+* Fixed RTL related bug in ui.suggester.

 ### 0.6.2 (2014-06-16)
 * Fixed a bug where the values of inputs with a suggester on were set to an older value sometimes.